|

 WHY WOULD WE NEED PROGRAMS LIKE THESE??

 You may not be old enough to have ever made or even seen a complete drawing.
-Drawings were documents that completely defined the part.
+Drawings were documents that completely defined the part with separate unassociated orthographically projected views.
 Notice I didn’t say 3D part because that would be silly.
 Of course there are no such thing as 2D parts.

 Now the part is programmed and the parts are made.
 Now comes the revision.
-What do the manufactures send the supplier?
+What do the manufacturers send the supplier?
 Now that the solid model is the authorizing document, they send a new solid model.
 Is there a description of the change??
 Well obviously not.
-They do have a format call PMI (Part Manufacturing Information) which has the GD&T dims in 3D space.
-It also includes the information on the part.
+They do have a format call PMI (Part Manufacturing Information) which has a bastardized form of minimized GD&T dimensions and annotation in 3D space (see PMI vs AID).
 I am not sure it even has the capability of describing the change.
-But it requires the native software or a program that reads this data.
+But it requires the native software or a 3rd party program that reads this data.
 But many of the companies are not getting this data and are only receiving a STEP file with a name.
 Now the file name probably includes the revision letter.
 So you now need a program to compare the parts.
 Why?
 So you can see the difference and be able to utilize the original complex CNC program so you don’t have to reprogram the complete part.

 Solutions